Computer-Assisted Qualitative and Mixed Methods Data Analysis: Harnessing NVivo

 Time commitment: 3 days

 Stag Hill campus, University of Surrey, Guildford, Surrey GU2 7XH

 Qualitative and mixed methods researchers are increasingly making use of advanced computer software packages, such as NVivo, to enhance the research process and facilitate more in-depth, multi-layered analytic approaches.

-This course provides a comprehensive overview of the role of NVivo in the analytic workflow, it’s architecture and available tools, and instruction in how to harness it powerfully for analytic tasks.
-This workshop is framed by the Five-Level QDA® method, a CAQDAS pedagogy designed to enable researchers to develop the expertise they need in NVivo, whatever the research objectives and methodology.
+This module provides a comprehensive overview of the role of NVivo in the analytic workflow, it’s architecture and available tools, and instruction in how to harness it powerfully for analytic tasks.
+This module is framed by the Five-Level QDA method, a computer-assisted qualitative data analysis software (CAQDAS) pedagogy designed to enable researchers to develop the expertise they need in NVivo, whatever the research objectives and methodology.

 - Differentiating analytic strategies and software tactics